MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Users**, and then choose the related link.
 1. On the **Users** page, choose the **Permission Set by User** action.
 1. If you want the permission sets to apply only to a specific company, set the **Company name** field to that company.
 If you want the permission set to apply to all companies, leave the **Company name** field blank.
+[Learn more](#assign-permissions-per-company).
 1. On the **Permission Set by User** page, select the **[user name]** checkbox on a line for the relevant permission set to assign the set to the user.

     Select the **All Users** checkbox to assign the permission set to all users.